guyrosillo/finalexam/README.md

 # WEB1010

 #Homework
-1. Do 100% of the codecademy javascript track.
+1. Do the first 40% of the codecademy javascript track.
 Video explanations are available on the youtube channel named [thecodingteacher](https://www.youtube.com/playlist?list=PLkOcUOQbE6gaJpEanJNBQaATre7Ea3shN).
 2. Extra Credit: Complete the exercises from http://fvi-grad.com.
 Make sure you create one GitHub repo for all the exercises, with one folder per exercise.

 #Summary